-I never knew that ‘Blitzed’ was going to be successful and go to number two in the best selling lists and be as successful as it was.
+The book came out in paperback then.
+The book came out in hardback earlier.
+I never knew that Blitzed was going to be successful and go to number two in the best selling lists and be as successful as it was.

-I just thought these people are spending nearly twenty quid and I’m turning down the chance to entertain them by not doing Here&Now, the least I can do is say yes and do a Here&Now tour.
+I just thought these people are spending nearly twenty quid and I’m turning down the chance to entertain them by not doing Here and Now, the least I can do is say yes and do a Here and Now tour.

-I did the biggest Here&Now tour that I’d done and it was a way of me saying thank you to everybody that bought my book.
+I did the biggest Here and Now tour that I’d done and it was a way of me saying thank you to everybody that bought my book.

 I just remember getting towards the end of it and thinking to myself I didn’t realise, realistically in my head…I thought I was ready.
 But towards the end of it, I realised how frail and gaunt I’d got due to the tiring schedule, and not just the fact of appearing and the amount of dates and like having so little days off, but also before the gig we’d have to do like a press conference or like a radio interview or a television interview and all stuff like that, so it wasn’t just turning up and doing the gig, it was all the paraphernalia that went with it as well.

-Here&Now had never literally left the England shores but an offer had come in for Here&Now to go to Germany.
-Because Germany is, and was, VISAGE’s biggest and most loyal fan base, in the sense we even went double platinum…we even went platinum with the second album in Germany.
+Here and Now had never literally left the England shores but an offer had come in for Here and Now to go to Germany.
+Because Germany is, and was, Visage’s biggest and most loyal fan base, in the sense we even went double platinum…we even went platinum with the second album in Germany.
 There were three people asked to go to Germany, there was myself, Martin Fry and Kim Wilde.

 I think it was literally five dates in Germany but these were like 15,000 capacity – all of them sell outs, and to be honest that is when I realised that I was potentially back at my peak and I was entertaining the crowds in Germany how I wished I’d entertained the crowds in Britain because as I said, getting through a bad time is one thing, but actually ridding the demons and getting your confidence back that’s another matter altogether.
 A lot of people don’t realise, its getting rid of the demons which is the hardest thing and getting your confidence level back to the peak.